 2. Transport

 When it comes to getting around, there are lots of things you can do to help you save money as a student.
-One of the benefits of Sunderland being a smaller city is that it’s easy to get travel on foot or by cycling.
+One of the benefits of Sunderland being a smaller city is that it's easy to walk to most destinations and there are lots of cheap and sustainable ways to travel, like cycling.
 Our two campuses are both within walking distance of each other and you’ve also got accommodation, the city centre and beach close by.

 Another great way to save money is to make the most of Sunderland’s fantastic public transport links.
 Rather than bringing a car to university which would be an additional expense to keep running, take advantage of the Sunderland Connect 700/701 bus services, which are free to use when you show your student ID card.
 The services operate between both our campuses, as well as other areas of the city.
 There’s also a free SU circular minibus which runs between the campuses and our accommodation.
 When using the Metro, there are several concession tickets available to students, including the Pop Blue card and the Student Season Ticket.